Labs64/netlicensing.io/pages/features.md

     <div class="col-md-12 NL_form1 NL_block">
         <div class="col-md-6 col-md-offset-3">
             <h2>Miss a Feature?</h2>
-            <h3>Do you have an idea for a cool new feature of NetLicensing that you think could be the Next Big Thing™?</h3>
+            <span>Do you have an idea for a cool new feature of NetLicensing that you think could be the Next Big Thing™?</span>
             <form>
                 <div class="form-group">
                     <input class="form-control" id="feature" placeholder="A one-line feature description"/>